pupil-labs/pupil-docs/src/core/diy/README.md

 - Cut off the microphon
 - De-solder or break off the push button (Note: Some cameras don’t have this button.)
 - De-solder the blue LED’s
-- solder on the IR-LED’s.
+- Solder on the IR-LED’s.
 Please take note of LED polarity!

-<iframe width="640" height="360" src="https://www.youtube.com/embed/O-FAXldfq94" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+[Video guide](https://youtu.be/O-FAXldfq94 "Solder IR LEDs Pupil DIY")

 ## Replace IR-blocking Filter on the Eye Camera
 1. Unscrew the lens from the mount.